mbigatti/BMXSwipableCell/README.md

 # BMXSwipableCell

-A custom UITableViewCell that supports swipe to reveal, based on [code](https://github.com/TeehanLax/UITableViewCell-Swipe-for-Options) and tutorial by Ash Furrow and other contributors.
-This implementation try to mimic the iOS7 Mail app, including automatic selection / deselection of rows based on user actions.
+A custom `UITableViewCell` that supports swipe to reveal, based on [code](https://github.com/TeehanLax/UITableViewCell-Swipe-for-Options) and tutorial by Ash Furrow and other contributors.
+This implementation try to mimic the iOS7 Mail app, including automatic highlight / selection / deselection of rows based on user actions.

 ![image](http://f.cl.ly/items/3H400Z030Z3A1w2N3H3W/test.gif)